 Making Value Flow Without Interruptions

 Step 3 in Lean thinking is the critical flow step.
 The end-to-end delivery system must be continuously cleared of wasteful activities that interrupt value flow.
 This requires organizations to develop the ability to systematically inspect value streams for inefficiencies, accurately diagnose root causes, and apply targeted improvements.
-The third article in this series, Make value flow without interruptions, provides a description of the mechanics of flow along with the following eight flow accelerators:
+SAFe Principle #6, Make value flow without interruptions, provides a description of the mechanics of flow along with the following eight flow accelerators:

 - Visualize and limit WIP

 - Address bottlenecks